Once you head out to the suburbs, Texas feels wide open...

 Recently, when I was pulled over by the police, I only took out the registration from the glove box on the passenger side and opened the insurance app on my phone to show it.

-The important thing is that the insurance company's name, the subscriber's name, vehicle information, and validity period are clearly visible on the screen.
+The important thing is that the insurance company's name, the subscriber's name, vehicle information, and expiration date are clearly visible on the screen.

 The police said "OK" and I just received a speeding warning and was on my way.

 So what about the neighboring states of Texas?
-Shouldn't you be careful when driving to another state?
+Should you be cautious when driving to another state?

-Upon checking, most states in the U.S. allow electronic proof of insurance, but New Mexico is the only one that does not recognize it yet.
-For example, State Farm states that "digital insurance cards are acceptable in 49 states."
+I found that most states in the U.S. allow electronic proof of insurance, but New Mexico is the only one that does not recognize it yet.
+For example, State Farm states that "digital insurance cards are accepted in 49 states."

-This means that in neighboring states like Oklahoma, Louisiana, Arkansas, and Arizona, it is not a problem to show insurance on your phone screen.
+This means that in neighboring states like Oklahoma, Louisiana, Arkansas, and Arizona, it's fine to show your insurance on your phone screen.

-However, if you are heading to New Mexico, you must carry a printed proof of insurance.
+However, if you're heading to New Mexico, you must carry a printed proof of insurance.

 In New Mexico, electronic proof is not legally valid, so if the police request it, you need the physical paper.

-If you live in places like El Paso or frequently travel long distances to New Mexico, it is safer to always keep a paper proof in your vehicle.
+If you live in places like El Paso or frequently travel long distances to New Mexico, it's safer to always keep a paper proof in your vehicle.

-Also, save the electronic proof as a PDF file or screenshot so you can show it even in areas without data connection.
+Also, save your electronic proof as a PDF file or screenshot so you can show it even in areas without data connection.

-It can be awkward if you are in the middle of a rural road with no signal and the police ask to see your insurance proof.
+It can be awkward if you're in the middle of nowhere and the police ask to see your insurance proof when there's no signal.

 In conclusion, electronic proof of insurance is convenient and legal in Texas.
 Just remember that New Mexico is the only exception among neighboring states.

-Now, I have developed the habit of carrying both my phone and a paper proof in my wallet when I travel.
+Now, when I travel, I've developed the habit of carrying both my phone and a paper proof in my wallet.

-Ultimately, what will protect me in unforeseen situations is my preparedness.
+Ultimately, what will protect me in uncertain situations is my preparedness.

 Mental Health Psychiatrist |